 In Ireland, it is estimated that a lifetime exposure to radon in the home at the Reference Level of 200 Bq/m3 carries an average risk of about 1 in 50 of contracting lung cancer.

-The risk is much lower for non-smokers at about 1 in 700 and far greater for active smokers at about 1 in 30.
+The risk of contracting lung cancer following a lifetime exposure of 200 Bq/m3 is much lower for non-smokers at about 1 in 700 and far greater for active smokers at about 1 in 30.